AmmarHourani/Simple-Harmony/README.md

 this code includes CLR wrapper in order to be able to inject Harmony .NET DLL into other managed/unmanaged process using common Injectors Like Extreme Injector 3

+Just build and place TestCLR.DLL and Test.DLL and 0Harmony.DLL in the same folder , Lunch Extreme Injector 3 , type in the name of the process , add TestCLR.DLL and inject it .

+Please star this repository if you found it useful

+Enjoy